 - Tremors

 In addition to these symptoms, people with anxiety often experience other symptoms related to other mental health conditions, such as depression.
-The anxiety and depression association is common, with many people experiencing both conditions simultaneously.
+The anxiety and depression association is common, with many people experiencing both conditions at the same time resulting in a heightened state of fear and anxiety.

 What Causes Anxiety Disorders?